 - Missing transfers due to luggage being lost or delayed

-As you can see there were over 20 concerns.
+Do any of the above points concern you too?
 Some people said they felt a bit silly having these worries.
 Some even thought they would be the only people thinking that way.
-However several people shared the same concerns.
+However, several people shared the same concerns.
 It seems many of us feel the same.
-You are not alone!

 It is important to think about concerns you have and consider how you can solve these problems before you go away.
 Being prepared will make you feel more confident about your trip and ease anxiety so you can relax and enjoy it!